july 24, 2014 (0157US)

 cursive Greek writing of the original Didache

-During the 2013 Arès Pilgrimage the blog presented the
+During the 2013 Arès Pilgrimage the blog presented the Epistle to

 Here is the Didache during the 2014 Pilgrimage ; it dates back to

 the late 1st century or early 2d century.

-This very old treatise is written in Greek and gives an idea
+This very old treatise is written in Greek and gives an idea of the

-purer than this treatise which already shows an ecclediastical sacramental
+treatise which already shows an ecclediastical sacramental

-organisation unrelated to Jesus'
+organisation unrelated to Jesus' teaching.

 I have deleted the parts of the Didache that show a corruption

 of Jesus' pure teaching.

-or the Lord's teaching conveyed by the twelve apostles to
+or the Lord's teaching conveyed by the twelve apostles to the

 There Are Two Ways